b3lial/amiga-starlight-framework/README.md

 The following features are provided by my framework:

 ### Initialisation
 The method **initStarlight(BOOL softInit)** takes over the graphical hardware.
-It has two modes:
-* *softInit*: Stores the old View (usually the workbench screen), switches to a blank screen, loads neccessary libraries and deactivates sprites.
+It stores the old View (usually the workbench screen), switches to a blank screen, loads neccessary libraries and deactivates sprites.
 The Amiga operating system is still running.
-* *ruthless*: Stores the old View (usually the workbench screen), its copper list, switches to a blank screen, loads neccessary libraries and deactivates sprites.
-The AmigaOS is halted (corresponding interrupts are disabled) and DMA channels are reprogrammed.
-This is the only part of the framework which needs direct hardware access and its there due to historical reasons.

-When your program has finished, a call to **exitStarlight(BYTE errorCode)** restores the Workbench screen.
+When your program has finished, a call to **exitStarlight()** restores the Workbench screen and deallocates __View__, __ViewPort__, etc. data structures.

 ### Graphics
 The graphics controller allows you to create a view, add ViewPorts to the View, display the View and destroy the View freeing